We are pleased to announce that in-person degree ceremonies are resuming from September 2021.

 Please choose the heading below that is most applicable to your personal situation for tailored information about degree conferral.
 If you have any further questions not covered in these guides, please do get in touch by emailing firstname.lastname@example.org.

-When new ceremony dates are announced, graduands may not be presented with many options in terms of available ceremony dates.
+When new ceremony dates are announced, graduands may not be presented with many available ceremony dates.
 This is because there will be very high numbers of graduands awaiting a ceremony, and so there will be limited flexibility within the system.

 Research students will automatically receive an email from the University with instructions on how to book their degree ceremony once they have been granted Leave to Supplicate.
 If you do not receive an invitation within a week of receiving your Leave to Supplicate, please contact the Development Office on firstname.lastname@example.org.